 Give it a try!
 You will relish this for sure!

-How does this Korean Zucchini pancake taste like?
+What does this Korean Zucchini pancake taste like?

 What to serve with?

-How to make Korean Zucchini pancake?
+How to make Korean Zucchini pancakes?

 Wash and clean zucchini and grate.